John Wertheimer

 John Wertheimer (1799 – 18 December 1883) was an English printer.
-He was senior member of the firm of Wertheimer, Lea & Co.
+He was senior member of the firm of Wertheimer, Lea & Co, having founded the company in 1820 and now operating as Williams Lea Tag.

 From 1820 until his death he was actively engaged as a printer in London; and many important educational, medical, and philological works were issued from his press.
 His firm printed most of the works needing Hebrew type, also commercial reports and The Jewish Chronicle.
+He also printed The Voice of Jacob, the first Anglo-Jewish Newspaper.